-1. Introduction
+1. INTRODUCTION

 - 1.1.
-Basel II is built on the "Three Pillar Approach," in which total capital requirements are the result of not only a regulatory minimum capital calculation (Pillar 1) but also a comprehensive assessment of capital needs by banks for all their risks (Pillar 2 Supervisory Review Process) and strong disclosure requirements (Pillar 3 Market Discipline). - 1.2.
-The Pillar 2 Supervisory Review and Evaluation Process (SREP) is an integral part of the Basel II Framework and essentially focusses on the review of ICAAPs developed by the regulated financial institutions.
-It is intended to ensure that banks not only have adequate capital to support all material risks in their business and that they also develop and use better risk management techniques in monitoring and managing these risks.
+Basel II is built on the "Three Pillar Approach" in which total capital requirements are the result of not only a regulatory minimum capital calculation (Pillar 1) but also a comprehensive assessment of capital needs by banks for all their risks (Pillar 2 Supervisory Review and Evaluation Process) and strong disclosure requirements (Pillar 3 Market Discipline). - 1.2.
+The Pillar 2 Supervisory Review and Evaluation Process (SREP) is an integral part of the Basel II Framework and essentially focusses on the review of the Internal Capital Adequacy Assessment Process ("ICAAP") developed by the regulated financial institution.
+It is intended to ensure that banks1 not only have adequate capital to support all material risks in their business but that they also develop and use better risk management techniques in monitoring and managing these risks.
 Under Pillar 2, a bank's management bears responsibility for ensuring that the bank has adequate capital to support its risks beyond the minimum Pillar 1 requirements. - 1.3.
 In addition, under Pillar 2, supervisors are required to evaluate how well banks assess their capital needs relative to their risks and take measures, where appropriate.
-The supervisory evaluation is therefore intended to generate an active dialogue between banks and supervisors so that when excessive risks, insufficient capital or deficiencies are identified, prompt and decisive action can be taken to reduce risk, address deficiencies or restore capital. - 1.4.
+The supervisory evaluation is therefore intended to generate an active dialogue between banks and supervisors so when excessive risks, insufficient capital or deficiencies are identified, prompt and decisive action can be taken to reduce risk, address deficiencies or restore capital. - 1.4.
 In particular, banks would be required to demonstrate that they have well-designed internal processes to: - a. assess both the risks to which it is exposed and the risk management processes in place to manage and mitigate those risks; - b. evaluate its capital adequacy relative to its risks; and - c. consider the potential impact of unforeseen events such as economic downturns. - 1.5.
-The financial market crisis of 2007-09 underscores the critical importance of effective risk management for the long-term success of any banking organization and as a key component to financial stability.
-It also provides a stark reminder of the need for financial institutions to effectively identify, measure, monitor and control their risk.
+The financial market crisis of 2007-09 and the current global pandemic underscore the critical importance of effective risk management, including stress testing for enhancing financial soundness and stability of a banking organization and provides encouragement for financial institutions to effectively identify, measure, monitor and control their risk.